Indonesia's Bakries propose end to London adventure

 The Bakries have also made a conditional proposal to buy out Bumi Plc's 84.7 percent stake in PT Berau Coal Energy (BRAU.JK), an associated Indonesian coal miner, within the next six months.

-The news boosted Bumi's volatile shares, after months of steep losses caused by boardroom rows, Bakrie family debts and tumbling coal prices.
+The news boosted Bumi's volatile shares, after months of steep losses driven by boardroom rows, Bakrie family debts and tumbling coal prices.

 END OF THE AFFAIR

-The Bakries - advised by Ian Hannam, the former JP Morgan banker who masterminded the creation of Bumi Plc - outlined a scheme that would leave the London firm without operating assets and back at square one as an investment shell.
+The Bakries - advised by Ian Hannam, the former JP Morgan banker who masterminded the creation of Bumi Plc two years ago - outlined a scheme that would leave the London firm without operating assets and back at square one as an investment shell.

 Bumi Plc's board is now considering the offer and will consult with top investors.